okteto/docs/src/content/enterprise/digitalocean/marketplace.md

 ```

 ### License
-Okteto Enterprise is free to try.
-You get all the features of [Okteto Enterprise](https://okteto.com/docs/enterprise/) for up to 3 users with 3 namespaces each.
+Okteto is free to try.
+You get all the features of [Okteto](https://okteto.com/docs/enterprise/) for up to 3 users with 3 namespaces each.
 Need more?
 [Let's talk](https://okteto.com/#talktous).

 ### Authentication

-Okteto Enterprise uses GitHub OAuth as the authentication provider.
+Okteto uses GitHub OAuth as the authentication provider.
 You'll need to create a [GitHub OAuth app](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) with the following values:

 *Homepage URL:*
 https://okteto.$SUBDOMAIN